kirke park’s pollinator hotel

 PLAN MAINTENANCE IN ADVANCE

-When bees nest together, maintenance is required to reduce parasites and disease.
+Solitary bees usually nest apart from others.
+When we encourage bees to nest together, maintenance is required to reduce parasites and disease.

 WATCH AND LEARN!